SiWickham/SiWickham/README.md

 R and RStudio: Having previous experience with coding languages, e.g. SQL, it has been interesting to learn how a new language works in comparison and how base R varies from other packages like tidyr.
 I have started exploring different visuals and functions to develop RMarkdown reports as part of my portfolio.

 # 📫 Get in Touch
 I'm always interested in connecting with others with an interest is healthcare analysis.
-Please drop me a message on [Twitter](https://twitter.com/SiWickhamNHS) or [LinkedIn]()
+Please drop me a message on [Twitter](https://twitter.com/SiWickhamNHS)